arfc/rollo/docs/source/usersguide/index.rst

     "variable2": {"min": -1.0, "max": 0.0}
   }

 This demonstrates that control variables, ``variable1`` and ``variable2``, will be varied from 0 to 10 and -1 to 0, respectively.

 ^^^^^^^^^^
 Evaluators
 ^^^^^^^^^^
 Evaluators are the nuclear software **ROLLO** utilizes to calculate objective functions.
-Presently, only `OpenMC <https://openmc.org/>`_ and `Moltres <https://github.com/arfc/moltres/>`_ evaluators are available in ROLLO.
+**ROLLO** is nuclear-software agnostic, thus the user may couple any nuclear software.
 In a single ROLLO input file, a user may define any number of evaluators.

 For each evaluator, there are mandatory and optional input parameters.
 These input parameters are outlined in the following table:

 .. list-table::
    :widths: 25 25 25 25